GalaxySoftwareStudio/DashEngine/README.md

 ![DashEngine](/.github/IMAGES/DashEngine_Banner.png?raw=true "DashEngine")

-<h1 align="center">THIS IS AN ANTICIPATED RELEASE</h1>
-<h3 align="center">So you have an high chance to find bugs in this version (and even in a stable release..) so don't hesitate to report any on our discord server !</h3>

 ## Presentation
 DashEngine is an Unreal Engine 4 Sonic Framework/Devkit who provide all the tools, gimmicks, and gameplay needed to start building awesome (or not...) sonic gameplay based fangames.
 It is shipped with an **Adventure Sonic** gameplay style and a **Modern Sonic** gameplay style. *And with some tweaks you can even create a* ***Classic Sonic*** *gameplay style in a 2.5D world !*